-Ever since you were a kid, your mom has been stuffing your brown bag lunch with chewable Flintstone vitamins and you never questioned it.
+When you were a kid, your mom probably stuffed your brown bag lunch with chewable Flintstone vitamins and you never questioned it.
 I mean how could you, you were eight.
 But you're older now and you have choices.
 Just because mom says it's good for you, doesn't necessarily mean that it's true.
 Right?
-So are multivitamins really worth it?
+We're going to find out, what the benefits are, and if you really need to take a multivitamin.

 Ensuring nutritional adequacy is vital for your body.
 Micronutrients are required for nearly every metabolic and developmental bodily process.
 A well balanced, varied, and healthful diet is the best source of essential vitamins and minerals.
 However, that doesn't necessarily mean that you get all of those essential vitamins and minerals through your diet and the foods you eat.